Thomas-Walker-Lynch/RT_gcc/README.md

 # Standalone GCC installation with optional  RT cpp extensions

 ## State of the scripts

 The default branch is 'core_developers_branch'.
 (It is not 'master'.)

-The scripts in the script_Deb-12.10_gcc-12.4.1🖉/ directory are currently working to build gcc-12.4.1 on a Debian-12.10 system.
+The scripts in the script_Deb-12.10_gcc-12.4.1🖉/ directory are currently building gcc-12.4.1 on a Debian-12.10 system.
 They also work to build gcc-12.4.1 with the optional RT extensions to cpp.

 If you are on another system, or using another version of gcc, if the script_Deb-12.10_gcc-12.4.1🖉/ scripts work for you, please note that here.